-The D2812 monitors AC power.
-When AC power to terminals 1 and 2 is interrupted the D2812 waits 60 seconds.
-If AC power is not restored within 60 seconds it provides the response programmed in AC Fail Buzz/Rpt.
+The panel monitors AC power.
+When AC power to terminals 1 and 2 is interrupted, the panel waits 60 seconds.
+If AC power is not restored within 60 seconds, it provides the response programmed in AC Fail Buzz/Rpt.

-When set to No Buzz, No Reporthe system only winks the OK light at the keypad to indicate a system trouble.
+When set to No Buzz, No Report the system only winks the OK light at the keypad to indicate a system trouble.
 It does not sound the trouble tone or send a report to the receiver.

-When set to Buzz, No Report he system winks the OK light at the keypad to indicate a system trouble and sounds the trouble tone.
+When set to Buzz, No Report the system winks the OK light at the keypad to indicate a system trouble and sounds the trouble tone.
 No report is sent to the receiver.

-When set to Buzz, Reportthe system winks the OK light at the keypad, sounds the trouble tone, and sends an AC Fail report to the receiver.
+When set to Buzz, Report the system winks the OK light at the keypad, sounds the trouble tone, and sends an AC Fail report to the receiver.

-When set to Buzz, Tag-Along Rpthe system winks the OK light and sounds the trouble tone at the keypad after 60 seconds.
+When set to Buzz, Tag-Along Rpt the system winks the OK light and sounds the trouble tone at the keypad after 60 seconds.
 It sends an AC Fail report to the receiver as a tag along with all reports sent to the receiver until AC restores.

-When set to No Buzz, Reportthe system winks the OK light at the keypad and sends an AC Fail reportto the receiver.
+When set to No Buzz, Report the system winks the OK light at the keypad and sends an AC Fail report to the receiver.

-When set to No Buzz, Tag-Along Rpthe system winks the OK light.
+When set to No Buzz, Tag-Along Rpt the system winks the OK light.
 It sends an AC Fail report to the receiver as a tag along with all reports sent to the receiver until AC restores.